New Influencer Marketing How-Tos

 Who’s It For?

 Covering key areas of influencer marketing strategy, such as influencer vetting and selection, disclosure (a particularly grey area until now), contracting, and reporting – these guidelines will be invaluable to influencer marketing beginners and veterans alike.
+It should be powerful in the avoidance of several of the biggest mistakes often made in Influencer Marketing.

 What Does This Mean For The Future?